lab11/raspberrypi-cc2520/README.md

 Hardware
 --------

-I'm working on small PCB that will fit directly on to the main header on the RPi.
-It will contain the CC2520, an SMA connector for an antenna, the DS2411 id chip, and three LEDs.
+I have a small PCB that fits directly on to the main header on the RPi.
+It contains the CC2520, an SMA connector for an antenna, the DS2411 id chip, and three LEDs.
 The eagle files and gerbers can be found in the `hardware/eagle` folder.

-Currently we have an interface board that allows you to use the CC2520EM evaluation module with the raspberry pi.